Ed Shervington

 Shervington then joined Worcester Warriors.
 He enjoyed a memorable debut season during the 2010/11 campaign.
 He has gone on to make 65 appearances for Worcester Warriors during his first three seasons at the club and signed contract extensions in 2011 and 2013.

 Shervington signed for Wasps in 2014 leaving Worcester Warriors after four seasons, making 95 appearances for the Midlands club.

+Shervington is noted in rugby circles for his unusually massive head.